bitcoin-sv/arc/README.md

 #### BlockTx stores

+Currently, metamorph only offers one storage implementation which is Postgres.
-The BlockTx store has been implemented for multiple databases, depending on your needs.
-In high-volume environments, you may want to use a database that is optimized for high throughput, such as Postgres.
+~~The BlockTx store has been implemented for multiple databases, depending on your needs.
+In high-volume environments, you may want to use a database that is optimized for high throughput, such as Postgres.~~

 The following databases have been implemented:

-* Sqlite3 (`sqlite` or `sqlite_memory` for in-memory)
 * Postgres (`postgres`)
+* ~~Sqlite3 (`sqlite` or `sqlite_memory` for in-memory)~~

 You can select the store to use by setting the `blocktx.db.mode` in the settings file or adding `blocktx.db.mode` as an environment variable.